 With the support of his wife to "get back into music", Phelan auditioned for season 7 of NBC’s The Voice.
 According to him, “I really didn’t expect it to go anywhere.
 We’ve all watched these shows and we all know it's a long shot.”
 But once again, Phelan was determined to stand out.
 His ‘Blind Audition’ was arguably the most impactful performance of the season and one of the most watched, with nearly 6.5 million views on YouTube alone.
 All four coaches including Blake Shelton, Pharrell Williams, Gwen Stefani and Adam Levine turned their chairs in hopes Phelan would pick his/her team for musical guidance.
 Phelan chose Pharrell Williams as his mentor.
 Over the next couple of rounds, Phelan continued to impress the panel of superstar coaches.
 Gwen Stefani praised Phelan, stating that watching him perform was like “watching a peer.”
 When Phelan lost to Luke Wade in the ‘Knockout’ round, all of the celebrity coaches were once again fighting for him to join their team.
 This time, Phelan made the more obvious choice and picked fellow band-guy, Adam Levine.
 Although it seemed he had a very promising future with Team Adam, Phelan’s journey on the show came to a shocking end when he was eliminated after his Top 20 live performance.
 Although he was cut earlier than anticipated, he said “I have nothing but positive things to say about the show and my experience.
 It’s given me an amazing platform and I feel very blessed to have worked so closely with Adam [Levine] and Pharrell.”

 Phelan met his now wife Nikki in the summer of 2011.
 In the fall of 2012, the couple wrestled with the success of The Canes and the band’s tour schedule during Nikki’s pregnancy.
 Addison Day Phelan was born in March of 2013 and in the following summer, Nikki and Phelan were married in a private ceremony just outside Chicago.
 In the interest of their growing family, the two decided to move away from Chicago, closer to relatives in Texas.
 With previous experience as a graphic designer, Phelan took a corporate job as a creative director and temporarily put his music on hold while the couple transitioned into parenthood.
-The two are expecting their second child in December of 2016.
+The two welcomed their second daughter, Amelia, in December of 2016.